ollama/ollama/README.md

 ## Future CLI

-In the future, there will be an easy CLI for testing out models
+In the future, there will be an easy CLI for running models

 ```
 ollama run huggingface.co/thebloke/llama-7b-ggml